OWASP/AppSec-Israel-2018/tel-aviv/venue.md

 ## Climate and Clothing

-The weather in Tel Aviv in June is hot with highs of approx. 30°C during the day and lows of 20°C in the evening.
+The weather in Tel Aviv in early September is hot with highs of approx. 30°C during the day and lows of 20°C in the evening.